Forest

-Almost half the forest area (49 percent) is relatively intact, while 9 percent is found in fragments with little or no connectivity.
+Deforestation threatens many forest ecosystems.
+Deforestation occurs when humans remove trees from a forested area by cutting or burning, either to harvest timber or to make way for farming.
+Most deforestation today occurs in tropical forests.
+The vast majority of this deforestation is because of the production of four commodities: wood, beef, soy, and palm oil.
+Over the past 2,000 years, the area of land covered by forest in Europe has been reduced from 80% to 34%.
+Large areas of forest have also been cleared in China and in the eastern United States, in which only 0.1% of land was left undisturbed.
+Almost half of Earth's forest area (49 percent) is relatively intact, while 9 percent is found in fragments with little or no connectivity.
 Tropical rainforests and boreal coniferous forests are the least fragmented, whereas subtropical dry forests and temperate oceanic forests are among the most fragmented.
 Roughly 80 percent of the world's forest area is found in patches larger than 1 e6ha.
 The remaining 20 percent is located in more than 34 million patches around the world – the vast majority less than 1000 ha in size.

-Human society and forests influence each other in both positive and negative ways.
+Human society and forests can affect one another positively or negatively.
 Forests provide ecosystem services to humans and serve as tourist attractions.
 Forests can also affect people's health.
 Human activities, including unsustainable use of forest resources, can negatively affect forest ecosystems.